SFDO-Community-Sprints/RapidProtypingWithLightning/README.md

 * List of all Contributors: Greg Sampson, Melissa Hansen, Rich Nevin

 ### Project Vision (Your first task as a team)
-*Goals*
+<h1>Goals<h1/>
-1.Quickly generate prototypes using SLDS and base Lightning Components as the visual/functional library 2.Develop full-featured wireframes with SLDS and Lightning Components
+1.Quickly generate prototypes using SLDS and base Lightning Components as the visual/functional library 1.Develop full-featured wireframes with SLDS and Lightning Components

 ### Project Resources